 Familiarise yourself with the online classroom

 Did you know that you have access to your online classroom, Canvas, at least two weeks before the teaching period begins?
-This not only gives you an opportunity to browse your units at your own leisure, but also allows you to complete your onboarding units: Getting Started with Online Study and Tech Skills to Get You Started.
+This allows you to complete your onboarding units: Getting Started with Online Study and Tech Skills to Get You Started.

 Before Week 1 begins, it is likely that your eLearning Advisor (eLA) will have posted a welcome announcement to your learning group, introducing themselves and the unit.
 It’s a great idea to respond to them with your own introduction and have a browse through the unit modules to see what you have coming up.
 You could even try giving the first module a go and start Week 1 ahead of the pack.